 You’ll want to figure out what kind of trails you’re comfortable running on, so start simple and build up.
-You’ll also want to learn how to navigate simple tracks so you know how to follow the trail.
+You’ll also want to learn how to navigate single track, so you know how to follow the trail.

 Instead of focusing on your pace, you should run by effort and time.
 A trail run is not the time to get in speedwork.
 Trail running is perfect for long runs where you can enjoy the scenery around you and just need to get the miles in, not necessarily meet a certain time.

-You will naturally be slower at the beginning, but that is okay.
+You will naturally be slower at the beginning, and that is okay.
 As your body gets more used to being on the trail, you will gradually get faster.
 Plus, there is something awesome about getting a bit dirty and muddy because it makes you feel primal and visceral.
 Yes, you will fall trail running.
 The thing you trip over will be the size of your thumb, not the size of a boulder.

-Finally, a huge must is taking a cell phone with you for safety when you run on the trail, especially if you are running alone as a female.
-I personally use Nathan’s SaferRun Waistpak when I run on the trail.
+Finally, a huge must is taking a cell phone with you for safety when you run trails, especially if you are running alone as a female.
+I personally use Nathan’s SaferRun Waistpak when I’m offroad.
 It’s extremely comfortable and doesn’t bounce much when you cinch it tight.

 How to Decide Where to Go